ansys/pyfluent/doc/source/contributing.rst

     cd doc
     make html

-After the build completes the html documentaion is located in the ``_builds/html`` directory and you can load the ``index.html`` into a web browser.
+After the build completes the html documentation is located in the ``_builds/html`` directory and you can load the ``index.html`` into a web browser.
 To clean the documentation you can execute this command: